Loading please wait

 How do organisms cope with these sorts of changes?

-Many organisms, like the kangaroo rat, will try to avoid the heat by living underground in burrows where it's a lot cooler.
-Other organisms like the prickly cactus stores water in its stem.
-It also has really long roots to collect water.
-Pretty clever!
+Many organisms, such as the kangaroo rat, will try to avoid the heat by living underground in burrows where it's a lot cooler.

 Image of the seashore

-The seashore can be another very challenging environment to inhabit.
-This is because the tide goes in and out each day, which causes periods of wet and dryness.
 This affects many of the organisms that live on the seashore, for example, the inhabitants of rock pools like limpets.
 Limpets can only move around to look for food when the tide is in.
 This is an example of an adaptation.

-This activity explores different sorts of changes, and where they occur, and also looks at what sorts of adaptations that organisms have developed in order to survive there.
+This activity explores different sorts of changes, and where they occur, and also looks at what sorts of adaptations organisms have developed in order to survive there.

 What is EdPlace?